HeisenBug-07/theHangman/README.md

 # theHangman
-guess the correct DC or Marvel Charcter
+guess the correct DC or Marvel character